qgevoeco/qgevoeco-lab-code/README.md

 # qgevoeco-lab-code
-Collection of code created/used/adapted by the [qgevoeco lab](https://qgevoeco.com) in our reserach at Auburn University
+Collection of code created/used/adapted by the [qgevoeco lab](https://qgevoeco.com) in our research at Auburn University

 # License